What is the Difference Between Dementia and Alzheimer’s Disease?

 September 16, 2021

-There’s a lot of confusion around dementia and Alzheimer’s.
-Many people who are caring for an aging relative struggle to understand the key signs and differences, which can prevent them from getting proper treatment.
+Many people who are caring for an aging relative struggle to understand the key signs and differences between dementia and Alzheimer's, which can prevent them from getting proper treatment.
 Manisha Parulekar, M.D., FACP, AGSF, CMD, chief of the Division of Geriatrics at Hackensack University Medical Center helps break it down.

 Dementia is an umbrella term for several conditions that affect memory, and Alzheimer’s falls within that group.
 Alzheimer’s is one specific type of dementia.
 There are multiple types of dementia.

 “Simply put: If you have Alzheimer’s disease, you also have dementia,” explains Dr. Parulekar.
 “Alzheimer’s disease is the most common type of dementia.”

 The main difference between dementia and Alzheimer’s is that dementia is a group of symptoms, not a disease, whereas Alzheimer’s is a disease.
 Similar to when you experience a sore throat – a sore throat is the symptom you’re experiencing, but strep throat is the infection that’s making your sore throat occur.
 Alzheimer’s is a disease that is causing dementia to occur.

 Also, some causes of dementia are reversible or temporary, such as a vitamin deficiency or drug interaction but Alzheimer’s disease is not reversible at all.

 What are the symptoms of dementia?

 Dementia refers to a group of symptoms that impact memory, communication and daily activity performance.